-We are very proud and pleased to announce that we have made it on to the Sussex Life Food & Drink Awards shortlist in the Best Newcomer Category.
+We are very proud and pleased to announce that we made it on to the Sussex Life Food & Drink Awards shortlist in the Best Newcomer Category, and we WON!.
 We are proud because this is down to our wonderful Shoreham customer’s votes, without which we would not have made the list!

 Since opening in June last year we have had a whirlwind of a time getting to know you all and understanding all that you want in a ‘local’.
 We always aim to create an atmosphere that the local area needs, and we really hope we have managed to hit the mark at the Tap House.
 We offer warmth and friendliness, sophistication but in a relaxed atmosphere, food and drink of the highest quality, variety and whenever possible sourced from the local area.

-So we are incredibly pleased to have made the shortlist, that makes us happy and a touch emotional!
-We just can’t wait for the big event on 24th October when all the winners of each category will be announced… fingers crossed the judges could see what our wonderful customers voted for.
+So we are incredibly pleased to have won this award, it makes us happy and a touch emotional!
 Thank you to everyone who took the time to fill in the online nomination, we are very grateful to you all.